bitstadium/HockeySDK-Unity-Android/README.md

 Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
 You will also have to enter a package identifier: Make sure that **Package ID** equals the package name of your HockeyApp app.

-If you want to get more precise information about exceptions in your Unity3D scripts you can also check the **Exception Logging** property.
+If you want to get more precise information about exceptions in your Unity scripts you can also check the **Exception Logging** property.
 If users should be informed about app updates from inside your app, please make sure that **Update Manager** is checked, too.

 ![alt text](Documentation/04_config_script.png  "Configure script")